phalcon-orphanage/docs/en/api/Phalcon_Mvc_Router_Annotations.rst

 public :doc:`Phalcon\\Mvc\\Router\\Annotations <Phalcon_Mvc_Router_Annotations>`  **addModuleResource** (*string* $module, *string* $handler, [*string* $prefix])

-Adds a resource to the annotations handler.
-The resource is a class that contains routing annotations The class is located in a module
+Adds a resource to the annotations handler A resource is a class that contains routing annotations The class is located in a module